-We urge the U.S. Department of Homeland Security to continue the successful waiver of immigration requirements that was enacted in Spring 2020, when the pandemic first broke out, a waiver that has presented no deleterious effects to our campus, locally, or to the United States, more broadly.
-It is clear that studying remotely is a temporary measure and will last only until the pandemic has been brought under control.
-For those that worry about a potential security or health risk posed by allowing admittance to the US of international students who will take all their courses remotely, it is important to remember that upon their acceptance to UCLA, international students are thoroughly vetted to ensure that they do not pose such a threat.
-We on the Writing Programs faculty stand beside UCLA international students and will energetically and forcefully advocate for them by contacting our elected representatives and will find ways in our local context to enable them to continue their education without this unwarranted interruption.
+We urge the U.S. Department of Homeland Security to extend the exemptions put in place in spring at least until in-person university instruction no longer endangers the health of campus communities.
+After all, studying remotely is a temporary measure and will last only until the pandemic has been brought under control.
+For those that worry about a potential security risk posed by allowing admittance to the US of international students who will take all their courses remotely, it is important to remember that upon their acceptance to UCLA, international students are thoroughly vetted to ensure that they do not pose such a threat.
+We on the Writing Programs faculty stand beside UCLA international students and will do all we can to advocate for them by contacting our elected representatives and will find ways in our local context to enable them to continue their education without this unwarranted interruption.
 We appreciate the University's efforts to clarify the policy and find a solution and applaud the UC system for suing to block this directive.